salesforce/sa11y/packages/jest/README.md

     // Setup DOM to be tested for accessibility
     //...

-    // assert that DOM is accessible (using recommended preset-rule) await expect(document).toBeAccessible();
+    // assert that DOM is accessible (using base preset-rule) await expect(document).toBeAccessible();

     // Can be used to test accessibility of a specific HTML element const elem = document.getElementById('foo');
     await expect(elem).toBeAccessible();

+    // To test using an extended ruleset with best practices and experimental rules await expect(document).toBeAccessible(extended);

-    // If you want to test against all rules provided by axe await expect(document).toBeAccessible(full);
+    // To test using all rules provided by axe await expect(document).toBeAccessible(full);

-    // If you have any a11y issues from the default recommended preset-rule
-    //  that you can't fix for now, you can use the base preset-rule await expect(document).toBeAccessible(base);
 });
 ```